quodlibet/senf/docs/index.rst

 You might want to use senf if you

 * use Python 2 and want to improve your Windows support
-* use Python 2 and want to move to Python 3
+* use Python 2 and want to move (gradually) to Python 3
 * have a library which needs to support both Python 2 and Python 3
-* want to print filenames under Python 3
+* want to print filenames

 How?
 ----

-The core type it introduces is the ``fsnative`` type which actually is
+It introduces a virtual type called `fsnative` which actually represents

 - `unicode` under Py2 + Windows
 - `str` under Py2 on other platforms